 There is also a range of bi-colored Poodles:

-- Black & Apricot/Brown/Cream/Gray/Red/Silver/Tan/White
+- Black and Apricot/Brown/Cream/Gray/Red/Silver/Tan/White

-- Blue & White
+- Blue and White

-- Brown & Apricot/White
+- Brown and Apricot/White

 - Cafe Au Lait

-- Cream & White
+- Cream and White

-- Gary & White
+- Gray and White

-- Red & Apricot/White
+- Red and Apricot/White

-- White & Apricot/Silver
+- White and Apricot/Silver

+Standard Poodles can also be a mix of colors, usually expressed by distinct markings.
 For example, a black Standard Poodle might have white markings, or a red Standard Poodle could have black accents.
 These could be in the form of:

 - Black markings, mask or points; or